Taritsyn/LibSassHost/src/LibSassHost.Native.win-arm64/readme.txt

    DESCRIPTION
    ===========
-   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.6.6 for Windows (x86).
+   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.6.6 for Windows (ARM64).

+   This package is only compatible with .NET Core and .NET Framework 4.5.

    ============
    PROJECT SITE